kurtseifried/gsd-schema/README.md

 3. if there is a schema for a given namespace it SHOULD be correct

 Where possible we will push data bugs to upstreams to get them corrected, this has already been successful (e.g. with Mozilla and Mageia https://bugs.mageia.org/show_bug.cgi?id=30148).

+# Spacing

+Spacing SHOULD be 2 or 4, if the file already exists, you MUST use the existing spacing (2, 4 or none).

 # Tools